epam/edp-install/docs/operator-guide/install-edp.md

       ...
       ```

   By default, the internal Gerrit server is deployed as a result of EDP deployment.
-For more details on how to integrate EDP with GitLab or GitHub instead of Gerrit, please refer to the [Enable VCS Import Strategy](./import-strategy.md) article.
+For more details on how to integrate EDP with GitLab or GitHub instead of Gerrit, please refer to the [Integrate GitHub/GitLab in Jenkins](./import-strategy-jenkins.md) or [Integrate GitHub/GitLab in Tekton](./import-strategy-tekton.md) article.

 8. Check the parameters in the EDP installation chart.
 For details, please refer to the [values.yaml](https://github.com/epam/edp-install/blob/release/3.2/deploy-templates/values.yaml) file.